yakomaru/yakomaru.github.io/_posts/2015-08-29-pointers-and-pass-by-reference-in-javascript.md

 Note that when either variable pointer1 or pointer2 change, the shared object they point to in memory changes.

-Pointers can also be stored in objects:

-{% highlight javascript %}

-var obj = {value: null};
-obj.value = obj;

-console.log(obj); // {value: {value: {value: ...}}} and so on

-{% endhighlight %}

-In this case the property value in obj contains a pointer to it's own object which means when attempting to log it the nested objects never end.

 **Passing Arrays**

 Because variables for objects and arrays (which are really just objects in Javascript) are all